 - Lock and Key Puzzle: One room has a fairly simple one, where there are three pumpkin-shaped holes in the wall with different expressions.
 Having just come out of a room filled with pumpkins and a transporter, the main guy decides this doesn't mean anything, carves a random face out of the one innociously sitting in front of him, and shoves it in the wrong hole.
 Predictably, the room floods.

 - Make a Wish: In the second route, the main character summons an elf that can offer wishes in exchange for babies.
 He promises two, then wishes for a pony and to get out of jail.

 - Major Injury Underreaction: The main character gets a harpoon in his stomach and manages to get all the way out to the woods and near the suicide stump before finally dying of blood loss.
 He is perfectly cognizant of his actions and is even able to move about and do quite a number of things without behaving as though he is in pain.

-- No Ending: The elves try to make the pony kill the prisoner and the children he kidnapped but instead it just climbs into their bed and falls alseep.
+- No Ending: The second route.
+The elves try to make the pony kill the prisoner and the children he kidnapped but instead it just climbs into their bed and falls alseep.
 The end.

 - Only Six Faces: Only one face, actually.
 There is very little to tell the characters apart, which might be part of the reason why they make their pumpkin armor later on in the story.

 - Painting the Medium: Like the comic it was based on, the fan soundtrack refuses to acknowledge its own existence despite clearly being visible by not allowing listeners to purchase the tracks.
 Except for three tracks, but they cost $999.99, $717.17, and $413 respectively anyway to discourage purchase.> Purchase entire album and see what happens.

 The album can't exist!

 You ass, Jailbreak never had a soundtrack!
 You're messing with the balance of reality itself, here.